safwannazir911/kampbuzz/README.md

 # KampBuzz
 KampBuzz.
-An Advertising Platform for the different Universities, colleges and Schools.
+An Social Media Platform for students where different Universities, colleges and Schools could disseminate information related to academia with authenticity, credibility and reliability.

 ## Front-End
 - ReactJS
 - TailwindCSS
 - Shadcn-UI

-- Will Add more as the project grows
 ## Back-End
 - NodeJS
 - ExpressJS
-- Will Add more as the project grows

 # How to run the project
 - Clone the repository